nick-hill-dev/cts/concise-table-schema-language/LANGUAGE.md

 5. **Comment your schema**: Use `#` for single-line comments
 6. **Be consistent**: Use consistent naming conventions throughout your schema
 7. **Validate data types**: Ensure record values match the expected field types
+8. **Use JSON for annotations**: All annotation values must be valid JSON
+9. **Escape special characters**: Remember to escape backslashes and quotes in JSON string values